dotnet/AspNetCore.Docs/aspnet/publishing/web-publishing-vs.rst

 ---------------------------------------------------
 By `Sayed Ibrahim Hashimi`_

-The web publish experience for ASP.NET 5 projects has significantly changed from ASP.NET 4.
+The web publish experience for ASP.NET Core 1.0 projects has significantly changed from ASP.NET 4.
 This doc will provide an overview of the changes and instructions on how to customize the publish process.
 Unless stated otherwise, the instructions in this article are for publishing from Visual Studio.
-For an overview of how to publish a web app on ASP.NET 5 see `Publish To Azure Using VS <https://docs.asp.net/en/latest/tutorials/publish-to-azure-webapp-using-vs.html>`_
+For an overview of how to publish a web app on ASP.NET Core 1.0 see `Publish To Azure Using VS <https://docs.asp.net/en/latest/tutorials/publish-to-azure-webapp-using-vs.html>`_

 In ASP.NET 4 when you publish a Visual Studio web project MSBuild is used to drive the entire process.
 The project file (.csproj or .vbproj) is used to gather the files that need to be published as well as perform any updates during publish (for example updating web.config).
 The project file contains the full list of files as well as their type.
 That information is used to determine the files to publish.
 The logic was implemented in an MSBuild .targets file.
 During the publish process MSBuild will call Web Deploy (msdeploy.exe) to transfer the files to the final location.
 To customize the publish process you would need to update the publish profile, or project file, with custom MSBuild elements.

-In ASP.NET 5 the publish process has been simplified, we no longer store a reference to files that the project contains.
+In ASP.NET Core 1.0 the publish process has been simplified, we no longer store a reference to files that the project contains.
 All files are included in the project by default (files can be excluded from the project or from publish by updating ``project.json``).
-When you publish an ASP.NET 5 project from Visual Studio the following happens:
+When you publish an ASP.NET Core 1.0 project from Visual Studio the following happens:

   1. A publish profile is created at ``Properties\PublishProfiles\profilename.pubxml``.
 The publish profile is an MSBuild file.
   2. A PowerShell script is created at ``Properties\PublishProfiles\profilename.ps1``.